 - Camper Van – Does having your vehicle and accommodation rolled into one sound good to you?
-Do you want to park (in designated areas, only!) on the side of the road and wake up right in the Icelandic wilderness?
+Do you want to be able to cook your own meals rather than spend money at expensive restaurants?
 Then Camper Vans are for you!
 Not only is this option your wheels and your bed, but it is also equipped for cooking as well!
 If this isn’t glamping, I don’t know what is.

 - Big Rig – so you have your normal SUV, and then you have your big rigs.
 These vehicles are serious heavy duty 4×4’s that have been modified to handle anything that the Icelandic wilderness throws at you.
 You will be able to get you into the interior places of Iceland like Landmannalaugar and Thorsmork.
 If you want to drive through streams and take the F-roads head on, these bookings are for you.